 Her adventurous direction has also been seen with Project Opera’s productions of Music of Mozart,Tom Thumb, Noah’s Fludde, Down In The Valley, and 123 Sesame with Sesame Street Live.
 She is a regular movement and theater coach for Minnesota Opera’s Summer Camp.

 Her most recent performances with Minnesota Opera include Merry Widow and La traviata.Previously with Minnesota Dance Theater under the direction of founder Loyce Houlton, she performed classical and contemporary ballets by George Balanchine, Petipa, Eugene Loring, Frederick Ashton and as a featured soloist in Loyce’s Nutcracker Fantasy.
 She also appeared in Loyce’s film, Knoxville, Summer of 1915.
 The next engagements included those with Kansas City Ballet, and subsequently, Chanhassen Dinner Theater, where she appeared in more than 15 musicals.
 Her favorites including Maggie/choreographer in Brigadoon, Ado Annie in 42nd St., Fleur in Phantom, Mitzi in Crazy for You, Grandmother Tzeitel in Fiddler on The Roof, to name a few.
 She continues her teaching of musical theater dance with Chanhassen Teen Intensive Camp every summer.

-The upcoming summer season includes choreographer at Paul Bunyan Playhouse.
+Her upcoming summer engagements include choreographer at Artistry Theater, Summercedarstock Theater, and Paul Bunyan Playhouse.